riklinssen/loas_covid_19_migrant/readme.md

 - Python 3.8.0

 # Data
-Source data for this project not public (as of June 2020) available on request.
+Source data for this project not public (as of Nov 2020) available on request.

 # Structure
 ```
 ├───docs                    <- data documentation, questionnaire other relevant docs
 │
-├───notebooks               <-notebooks for EDA, code snippets, temporary code prior to publication.
+│
 │
 │
 │
 │
 │
-└───src                     <-.do (cleaning & PSM models (STATA) .py (visualisations)
+└───src                     <-.do (cleaning .py (visualisations)
     ├───data
     │   ├───clean           <-Final datasets used for report generation
     │   ├───interim         <-intermediate data that has been transformed